-Approximately 90 minutes long, this free walking tour covers the Funk Zone: Santa Barbara’s converted warehouse district.
-This tour is ideal for those that want to know more about the history of this blue collar/industrial part of town and how it has transitioned over time while getting an overview of the wine tasting rooms, brew pubs, eateries and art galleries offered in the 9 square block area.
-All tour goers get a Funk Zone Map; a very handy reference guide, that lists all tasting rooms and restaurants.
+Approximately 90 minutes long, this walking tour covers the Funk Zone: Santa Barbara’s converted warehouse district.
+This tour is ideal for those that want to know more about the history of this blue collar/industrial part of town and how it has transitioned over time while getting an overview of the wine tasting rooms, brew pubs, eateries and art galleries offered in the 10 square block area.
+All tour goers get a Funk Zone Map; a very handy reference guide that lists more than 60 tasting rooms, restaurants and art studios.

 The tour is led by John Ummel, a retired, long-time resident of Santa Barbara.
 John started the Funk Zone tour after successfully launching his Waterfront Tour in June of 2017.
 Hand-picked 11 x 17 old photographs add to the experience.